basilicom/pimcore-advanced-custom-layout-bundle/README.md

 - `fields.title.title` is the new label of the field which will be displayed in the object edit mode.
 - `fields.title.editable` is a boolean value which defines if the field is editable or not.
 - `fields.title.visible` is a boolean value which defines if the field is visible or not.
+- `layoutElements.Data Quality` will apply on all LayoutElements which have the name `Data Quality`.
+- `layoutElements.Data Quality.title` overwrites the visible label of the layout element.
+- `layoutElements.Data Quality.visible` determines if the layout element will be visible/added to the custom layout

 ## Custom Layout Modes